Best wireless microphones: record crisp, clear audio at a distance

-Our camera or smartphone’s built-in mic should capture good-quality sound if we’re standing close to it.
-However, as soon as we step back a few feet from the camera the audio levels will drop off and unwanted background sounds will become more dominant.
+Your camera or smartphone’s built-in mic should capture good-quality sound if you’re standing close to it.
+However, as soon as you step back a few feet from the camera the audio levels will drop off and unwanted background sounds will become more dominant.

-By using a third-party wireless microphone transmitter we can keep our mouth and mic in close proximity at all times, even when we’re many meters from the receiver attached to our camera.
-By going wireless we aren’t physically tethered to our camera so we can capture our voice from a much greater distance than a cable would allow (up to 200 meters in some cases!)
+By using a third-party wireless microphone transmitter you can keep your mouth and mic in close proximity at all times, even when you’re many meters from the receiver attached to your camera.
+By going wireless we aren’t physically tethered to our camera so we can capture our voice from a much greater distance than a cable would allow.

 This buying guide features a range of wireless mics that can transmit our voice to a receiver that’s plugged into our camera or smartphone.
-We’ve chosen a range of mics to suit those on a budget as well as more expensive high-end mics that have extra features such as onboard recording.
-Onboard recording means that the transmitter mic clipped to our shirt stores an audio file on its built-in hard drive as well as broadcasts our voice hundreds of feet to the receiver attached to our camera.
+I’ve chosen a range of mics to suit those on a budget as well as more expensive high-end mics that have extra features such as onboard recording.
+Onboard recording means that the transmitter mic clipped to our shirt stores an audio file on its built-in storage and broadcasts your voice hundreds of feet to the receiver attached to our camera.
 If there’s any signal drop out then we can replace the problem sound using the audio file captured on the transmitter.

 Photo of DCW contributor George Cairns